 Mount Carmel are proud of the efforts we make in raising money for local charities and worldwide for example to Derian House Children's Hospice.

 Mount Carmel’s Faith and Community Group meet every half term.
 This consists of staff and students.
 We discuss many aspects related to faith within our school and across the community.
 A comprehensive schedule of events takes place throughout the year which includes para-liturgies, partnership events and support of charities through fundraising activities and other events supported by our GIFT team and YSVP group.

 At Mount Carmel we take pupil leadership opportunities seriously and no more so than in the Faith life of our school.
 Every form groups has a nominated Chaplaincy Rep who takes responsibility for co-ordinating the pupil-led prayer rota and connected Home, School and Parish as we enter into the fourth phase of Hope for the Future.

-A group of pupils from a mix of year groups work closely with our school chaplaincy coordinator to arrange and present liturgies and assist with Masses.
+A group of pupils from a mix of year groups are led by R.E. teacher Mr Leybourne and they arrange and present liturgies and assist with Masses.
 They are the school G.I.F.T. team (Growing in Faith Together).

 Year 7 Welcome Day

 We officially welcome our new Year 7 pupils soon after the Autumn term begins during a Welcome Day.
 They come off their timetables for the day and spend time reflecting on their first few weeks.
 This year NETT Ministries delivered the day to our pupils.